miamtech/mealz-documentation/docs/android/features/base-component/customize-views.md

 ### MyMealButton
 <BaseComponentView.MyMealButton platform="android"/>

-MyMealButton have two customizable part an empty state and success state
+MyMealButton has two customizable parts: an empty state and a success state

 #### MyMealButtonEmpty

-When there is no recipe in mealz basket we are in empty state
+When there is no recipe in Mealz basket we are in empty state

 :::tip
 In our default Template empty my meal button is a empty Box in order to hide it